BarelySyntax/useless-free-fuck-utility/README.md

 Example output:

-`lice was piped into until buffer overflow`
+`Alice was piped into until buffer overflow`
 `Table got pointer dereferenced unsafely`

-#Useless Information
+# Useless Information
 I will also provide a x86_64 pre-compiled version for Linux only, if you are on other operating systems.
 You unfortunately need to compile it from source.